Blue Jays expect to play in Florida, Buffalo and Toronto - WTMJ

 Blue Jays ace Hyun-Jin Ryu signed with the team before the 2020 season and has yet to pitch a game in Toronto.

-“Last season we had a new park and adjustments that we had to make,” Ryu said through a translator in Dunedin.
+“Last season we had a new park and adjustments that we had to make,” Ryu said through a translator.
 “All these struggles we need to overcome.”

 The Blue Jays went went 32-28 last season, finishing third in the AL East behind Tampa Bay and the Yankees and qualifying for the expanded 16-team postseason.
 The Blue Jays were swept in two games by the AL champion Rays in a first-round series.